sarthtalati/v1.1-API-Documentation/source/includes/_requests.md

 Requests, when submitted, will go in pending status by default.
 Capillary back-end team verifies the request and could either approves or rejects it.
 The `request/add` API allows you to directly process a request by passing a query param `client_auto_approve=true`.

-If `client_auto_approve=true`, the request will be created in pending status by default.
+If `client_auto_approve=true`, the request will be created in pending status by default and then processed automatically.

 However, requests can be approved automatically based on the following configs set on Member Care.